 - Land owners and users of project-affected agricultural land plots (Economic displacement).
-Maximum 120 affected households.6 A socio-economic baseline survey of all project-affected land owners and users is ongoing in parallel with the land acquisition process.
-So far about 127 affected households have been interviewed face to face.
-The interviews were mostly completed in two visits at home by the project Social Manager.
-The first visit questions included a description of the detailed household composition, household properties (accommodation, land plots, etc.), income sources, employment status, identification of special statuses (state assistance, IDP, household members with disabilities, etc.), use of public pastures, assessment of the project impact (benefits and concerns).
-During the second visit information regarding the land acquisition process was acquired from the affected households.
-The second visit questions were asked only to those households where the land acquisition process had been completed.
-The baseline survey of Land Owners / Users was completed at the end of September2024.
-Besides the quantitative survey method, the qualitative study technique was applied to identify the needs of vulnerable or specific groups of project-affected households: women, households on state social assistance, people with disabilities, farmers (small businesses), and young people.
-In particular, focus group discussions were held with the identified target groups at the end of September 2024. - Local businesses that are involved in agricultural production or produce construction materials in the project-affected villages or nearby them.
+Maximum 120 affected households.3 A socio-economic baseline survey of all project-affected land owners and users is ongoing in parallels with the land acquisition process.
+So far about 117 affected households have been interviewed face to face.
+The interviews are mostly completed in two visits at home by the project Social Manager.
+The first visit questions include a description of the detailed household composition, household properties (accommodation, land plots, etc.), income sources, employment status, identification of special statuses (state assistance, IDP, household members with disabilities, etc.), use of public pastures, assessment of the project impact (benefits and concerns).
+During the second visit information regarding the land acquisition process is acquired from the affected households.
+The second visit questions are asked only to those households where the land acquisition process is completed.
+The baseline survey of Land Owners / Users will be completed at the end of August 2024.
+Besides the quantitative survey method, the qualitative study technique will be applied to identify the needs of vulnerable or specific groups of project-affected households: women, households on state social assistance, people with disabilities, farmers (small businesses), and young people.
+In particular, focus group discussions will be held with the identified target groups. - Local businesses that are involved in agricultural production or produce construction materials in the project-affected villages or nearby them.
 Only one company is identified as a project-affected landowner.
 In total about 10 businesses are identified. - Local government of directly affected communities as well as nearby communities.
 Directly affected communities are Ruisi and Urbnisi in Kareli, and Sakasheti, Arashenda, and Shindisi in Gori.
 However, local governments of nearby communities are informed during the ESIA consultation process: Breti, Dirbi, Bebnisi in Kareli, and Variani in Gori. - Municipal government of Kareli and Gori municipalities. - NGOs of Environmental and Social Protection and NGOs operating at the project municipalities.
 No NGOs are identified in Kareli municipality, however there are some active NGOs in Gori.
 None of the local NGOs have any ongoing projects in the project-affected villages.

-6 All private land plots for the turbines and substation have been acquired.
+&lt;sup>3 All private land plots for the turbines and substation have been acquired.
 Land acquisition of affected land plots for the access roads is ongoing.

-- Population of directly affected villages: Ruisi, Urbnisi (Kareli municipality7) and Sakasheti, Arahsenda, Shindisi (Gori municipality)8.
+- Population of directly affected villages: Ruisi, Urbnisi (Kareli municipality) and Sakasheti, Arahsenda, Shindisi (Gori municipality).
 The population of nearby villages is also considered a target stakeholder of the project. - Local Media representatives in Gori and Kareli municipalities including press and TV.